dwarvesf/handbook/community/discord.md

 ---
 title: Dwarves Network Discord
 short_title: Discord
+description: "Our Discord isn't just another company server; it's a place for both our team and the wider developer community.
+This guide explains how it works and where you fit in."
 date: 2024-03-13
-description: Our Discord isn't just another company server; it's a place for both our team and the wider developer community.
-This guide explains how it works and where you fit in.
 authors:
   - innnotruong
   - monotykamary